Long-term psychotherapy FAQs

 What are your qualifications?

-I also hold a BA in English Literature from the University of Warwick, and have studied publishing at postgraduate level at Columbia University in New York.
+I also hold a BA in English Literature from the University of Warwick and have postgraduate training in publishing from Columbia University in New York.